Host course for Hoag Classic qualifier evacuated after wildfire reaches tournament site

 — Shaun Micheel (@shaunmicheelpga) March 3, 2020

 Only seven players in the field had finished their round before the course was evacuated, with Cliff Kresge leading.
+The lowest four scores were to play their way into the 78-player field for the Hoag Classic, which starts on Friday.

-The lowest four scores will play their way into the 78-player field for the Hoag Classic, which starts on Friday.
-It's unclear how long the delay will be and if the event could be completed on Tuesday.
+However, now the event has been cancelled.
+The first four alternates from the tournament list -- Glen Day, Mark Brooks, Scott Simpson and Larry Mize -- will gain entry to the event.